25 Useful Things to Know Before You Visit Tromso (2024-2025)

 The letter ‘Å’, sometimes listed as ‘AA’ in Norwegian words (especially old writing) is pronounced like ‘aw’.
 But, that letter depends on how it is inside of a word.

+Norwegians will not laugh or make fun of you for trying.
+They will be extremely impressed.
 Don’t be offended if they switch over to English- their English will be better than your ten words of Norwegian, anyway.

 Click here to purchase a Norwegian phrasebook for your Tromso trip.

-Do You Need a Power Adapter for Tromso?
+Do you need a power adapter for Tromso?

 If you’re reading this, there is a good chance you’re from North America, the United Kingdom, or Australia… and YES, you will need a power adapter.
+Norway uses the usual European socket that you’ll find (except in the UK) with 220v.

+My recommendation is that you buy a power strip for your home plug sockets and one single adapter for Europe.
 By doing this, you can charge all of your stuff from one place and only need to invest in one power adapter.
 It is much easier- trust me!

 >> Click here to find a power adapter for your Norway trip

-Is Tromso Wheelchair-Friendly?
+Is Tromso wheelchair-friendly?

+For the most part, Norway is friendly to those with mobility issues or disabilities.
 But, you have to consider that Tromso gets heaps of snow during the winter months and this may pose an issue for many people.

 One thing I recommend for those who are a bit older or not so sturdy on their feet (like me!) is to bring a pair of crampons with you.
+These are spikes you pull over your shoes that will help you walk better and more securely on snow and ice.

 You can purchase a pair of crampons online but should you forget, don’t worry- they are easy to find in Norway at many shops.